brandonbraun653/Ichnaea/hw/ver3/NotesForV3.md

   - I've selected parts that can handle 80A continuous for $2.72 ea -> $32.64
   - [HYG053N10](https://www.lcsc.com/product-detail/MOSFETs_HUAYI-HYG053N10NS1C2_C2986239.html) is $0.31 per 10+.
     - 16x == $4.96
-- [ ] Can I buy power inductors cheaper elsewhere, but in the same form factor?
+- [x] ~~Can I buy power inductors cheaper elsewhere, but in the same form factor?~~
   - Previously spent $3.12 ea x6 == $18.72
   - Even a toroid that fits in the same space is OK.
 They can be glued down with high-temp epoxy.
   - May need to increase switching frequency to drop the inductance requirement.
 Ran 1.15kW at 150kHz.
   - [1.0uH 32A, 54A Sat](https://www.lcsc.com/product-detail/Power-Inductors_SHOU-HAN-CYA1265-1-0UH_C19268663.html)
     - $0.63 each
     - 13.8mm x 12.8mm
+  - Starting to realize this will really screw with my system design.
 - [ ] Are there cheaper gate drivers?
 Previously spent $1.83/10x == $18.30.
   - Legitimately struggling to find solutions that can meet deadtime + voltage requirements.
 May be best option.
   - Challenge the requirements.
 Do I actually need 3A src/sink?
 Much cheaper chips can be had for dropping some current "requirements"